fleetdm/fleet/docs/2-Deployment/FAQ.md

 Osquery requires that all communication between the agent and Fleet are over a secure TLS connection.
 For the safety of osquery deployments, there is no (convenient) way to circumvent this check.

 - Try specifying the path to the full certificate chain used by the server using the `--tls_server_certs` flag in `osqueryd`.
 This is often unnecessary when using a certificate signed by an authority trusted by the system, but is mandatory when working with self-signed certificates.
 In all cases it can be a useful debugging step.
-- Ensure that the CNAME on the certificate matches the address at which the server is being accessed.
-If I try connect osquery via `https://localhost:443`, but my certificate is for `https://fleet.example.com`, the verification will fail.
+- Ensure that the CNAME or one of the Subject Alternate Names (SANs) on the certificate matches the address at which the server is being accessed.
+If osquery connects via `https://localhost:443`, but the certificate is for `https://fleet.example.com`, the verification will fail.
 - Is Fleet behind a load-balancer?
-Ensure that if the load-balancer is terminating TLS that this is the certificate provided to osquery.
+Ensure that if the load-balancer is terminating TLS, this is the certificate provided to osquery.
 - Does the certificate verify with `curl`?
 Try `curl -v -X POST https://kolideserver:port/api/v1/osquery/enroll`.

 ## What do I do about "too many open files" errors?